sarkershantonu/python-for-java-testers/basics/keywords/readme.md

 # python keywords at a glance

-# Operators
+# Conditional Operators
 - and	: A logical operator
+- if : To make a conditional statement
+- elif : Used in conditional statements, same as else if
+- else	Used in conditional statements

+# Looping
+- break : To break out of a loop
+- continue : To continue to the next iteration of a loop

+#
 - as	: Alias or rename

-assert	For debugging
+- assert : test/assert for debugging

-break	To break out of a loop
-class	To define a class
+# OOP
+- class	: defining an object

+# User Define Functions
+- def : defining Function
+- yield	To end a function, returns a generator

+# Misc
+- del : Delete an object

+# Exception

-continue	To continue to the next iteration of a loop def	To define a function del	To delete an object elif	Used in conditional statements, same as else if else	Used in conditional statements except	Used with exceptions, what to do when an exception occurs False	Boolean value, result of comparison operations finally	Used with exceptions, a block of code that will be executed no matter if there is an exception or not for	To create a for loop from	To import specific parts of a module global	To declare a global variable if	To make a conditional statement import	To import a module in	To check if a value is present in a list, tuple, etc. is	To test if two variables are equal
+except	Used with exceptions, what to do when an exception occurs False	Boolean value, result of comparison operations finally	Used with exceptions, a block of code that will be executed no matter if there is an exception or not for	To create a for loop from	To import specific parts of a module global	To declare a global variable

+import	To import a module
+in	To check if a value is present in a list, tuple, etc. is	To test if two variables are equal